-Optional swimming or inner tubing.
+Short: 15km/Long: up to 40km; 5km optional warm-up walk; Optional swimming or inner tubing.

 09:00 meet in downtown Halifax for transfer to Wolfville.
-Hike the Acadian dykes to historic Grand Pre, where Longfellow’s Evangeline was written, and learn why Acadian culture has influenced so much of the world.
+Walk to historic Grand Pre, where Longfellow’s Evangeline was written, and learn why Acadian culture has influenced so much of the world.
 After a picnic lunch and introduction to rental bikes, spend the afternoon riding between wineries that have been established here to take advantage of the amazing sunny microclimate.
 If water levels permit, spend the afternoon inner tubing down the Gaspereau River, through apple orchards, or go swimming at Lumsden’s Dam.
 LD (Meal inclusions provided for guided trips only.
 Self-guided trips include breakfasts)

-Victoria’s Historic Inn; or
+Victoria’s Historic Inn; Wolfville

 Ride through Port Williams, Canard, and Canning to Hall’s Harbour, for tide-watching, appreciation of how fishermen have adapted to the huge tides, and for a freshly-cooked lobster lunch.
 There are two 800ft hill climbs today, but on guided trips the van will be ready to boost you up (or down).
 Optional alternative: Morning hike out to Cape Split, returning in time for lunch at the Look-off, or even, for energetic participants, riding to Hall’s Harbour before returning to Wolfville, where several dinner choices await your pleasure.
 BL

-Optional river rafting not included in tour cost.
+Cycling up to 80km; Optional river rafting not included in tour cost.

 Transfer to Windsor to begin riding on the Avondale Shore through Brooklyn to Kempt, with a visit to a lighthouse and boatbuilding shop enroute.
 Follow the quiet coast through Walton and Noel, up the Shubenacadie River to Maitland.
 This is a long and sometimes hilly ride, through scenic coastal farmland and forest.
 Tidal bore river rafting is an alternative activity, and is only available when tide times are appropriate.
 Finish with a transfer to Parrsboro where you may have the option to attend a live performance at Ships Company Theatre.
 BLD